update/updater-editorconfig/README.md

 **What will happen?**

-This updater's `default` task will replace the `.editorconfig` file in the current working directory with either `~/templates/_editorconfig` (defined by you in user home), or [templates/_editorconfig](templates/_editorconfig) if a template does not exist in user home.
+This updater's `default` task will replace the `.editorconfig` file in the current working directory with either `~/templates/_editorconfig` (defined by you in user home), or if a template does not exist in user home the [default template](templates/_editorconfig) will be used.

 ## Tasks